Image 1 of 4

 Nutrient Neutrality in East Hampshire

-Nutrient Neutrality ensures new developments do not increase harmful nitrogen or phosphorus levels in sensitive waterways.
-Substantially within the Solent nitrogen catchment, with a significant proportion of the district's development requiring nitrogen neutrality; the East Hampshire operational catchment feeds into Peel Common Wastewater Treatment Works.
-Unfortunately, Nutrient Neutrality can halt development completely.
-If you need early-stage, project-specific advice contact us here.
+East Hampshire is substantially within the Solent nitrogen catchment, with a significant proportion of the district's development requiring nitrogen neutrality; the East Hampshire operational catchment feeds into Peel Common Wastewater Treatment Works.

 Planning Applications in East Hampshire

-Contextual Planning Support in East Hampshire
+Design-Led Planning Advice in East Hampshire

 East Hampshire includes Petersfield, Alton, and Liphook.
 Famous for rural villages, historic market towns, and countryside walks.
 Planning focuses on sensitive residential and commercial development.
-We can advise on projects throughout East Hampshire.

 In the last year East Hampshire decided 583 applications which is well below the national average of 988.
 The approval rate was 88% (roughly equal to the national average of 88%) and 26% of applications were decided on time, (significantly below the national average of 59%).
 Stats updated March 2026 from gov. sources.
 See how East Hampshire performs relative to other LPAs in our LPA hub.